Republished with permission from our friends at Concealed Nation

 In choosing a self-defense round, we need to consider two effects.
 One is the effect that the projectile will have upon the target.
 In a defensive situation, your objective is to put an end to the threat as quickly as possible.
 That means that a single hit (or multiple hits) should be able to stop the hostile action of a human target.
 Shot placement is critical.
 A hit to the central nervous system with a .22 LR or a .380 will have the desired result most of the time.

 Nothing is certain.
-Since we cannot always place the first round exactly where we want it, especially when under severe stress, the effects of fear, and perhaps injury, more power is a good thing.
+Since we cannot always place the first round exactly where we want it, especially when under severe stress, the effects of fear, and perhaps injury, more power is a good thing especially in regards to self-defense ammunition.
 More power (greater bullet diameter, higher velocity, more bullet weight, more expansion) will mean more damage to the target, but these factors also take their toll on the shooter in terms of recoil.
 Less recoil means faster follow-up shots.
 You can decrease the recoil of your firearm by using a lighter bullet, lesser velocity, or a heavier gun.
 A heavier gun is either harder to conceal or less convenient to carry.
 You get the idea.